 The English, German and French languages are used in business transactions.
-Due to some similarity of French and Romanian languages, appears that French becomes most popular in Romania.
+Due to some similarities of French and Romanian languages, appears that French becomes most popular in Romania.

 A foreign individual (i.e., one who is not a Romanian permanent resident or citizen), who intends to have employment in Romania is typically required to possess a Romania work permit or other authorization to legally do so.
 Often, some luck is the factor for whether an individual will get employment in Romania.

 There are many positions in Romania that require professionals who are fluent in English or French and who can speak Romanian at the business conversation level.
 Although Romanian is not essential, a sound working knowledge of the language is considered necessary to cope with daily office life and life outside work.